-Labour markets are composed of various segments that vary regarding their working conditions.
-With a view to the national wage distribution, the bottom end - also denoted as the low-wage segment - is often the main focus of interest.
-Low-paid employees are generally perceived as having comparatively little power to act and negotiate (Dütsch and Bruttel 2021; Bruttel et al. 2017).
-Therefore, the low-wage segment is regarded as risk-generating and sociopolitically problematic (Gautié and Schmitt 2010; Kalleberg 2011), with the size of the low-wage sector providing an indication of the opportunity and risk structures in national labour markets.
-From a sociopolitical perspective, measures to reduce the low-wage sector as a whole and prevent low wages are widely discussed (Bosch 2018).
-In this context, minimum wages are considered a key instrument of labour market policy for intervening in the low-wage sector (Kalleberg 2011).
+Labor markets are composed of various segments that vary regarding their working conditions.
+With a view of the national wage distribution, the bottom end - also denoted as the low-wage segment - is often the main focus.
+Low-paid employees are generally perceived as having comparatively little power to act and negotiate (Bruttel et al. 2017; Dütsch and Bruttel 2021).
+Therefore, the low-wage segment is regarded as risk-generating and sociopolitically problematic (Gautié and Schmitt 2010; Kalleberg 2011), with the size of the low-wage sector providing an indication of the opportunity and risk structures in national labor markets.
+From a sociopolitical perspective, measures to reduce the low-wage sector as a whole and prevent low wages overall are widely discussed (Bosch 2018).
+In this context, minimum wages are considered a key instrument of labor market policy for intervening in the low-wage sector (Kalleberg 2011).

-In the empirical literature, there exist thus far several qualitative and quantitative descriptions of minimum wage or low-wage employees (Dütsch and Himmelreicher 2020; Gallie 2007; Kalleberg 2011; Kalina and Weinkopf 2015, 2017, 2018).
+In the empirical literature, several qualitative and quantitative descriptions of minimum wage or low-wage employees exist thus far (Dütsch and Himmelreicher 2020; Gallie 2007; Kalina and Weinkopf 2015, 2017, 2018; Kalleberg 2011).
 However, to our knowledge, there is no systematic analysis of the determinants of convergence in wages or of structural changes in minimum-wage or low-wage employment after the introduction or increase in a minimum wage.
-From a conceptual point of view, various individual and company response patterns affect low-wage labour, which can lead to similar or even contradictory developments.
+From a conceptual point of view, various individual and company response patterns affect low-wage labor, which can lead to similar or even contradictory developments.
 Convergence can occur due to wage increases for employees affected by the minimum wage (Burauel et al. 2020; Cengiz et al. 2019; Phelan 2019).
 Noncompliance, by contrast, reduces such wage increases and, thus, convergence (Low Pay Commission 2021; Mindestlohnkommission 2018).
-Compositional changes can be the consequence of employment effects and can be both negative and positive (Borjas 2015; Manning 2003), affecting low-wage labour and consequently its sociodemographic composition.
-Furthermore, regarding compositional effects, institutionalist and behavioural theories predict changes in work intensity and productivity, or reductions in special payments and nonwage benefits (Hirsch et al. 2015; Lester 1960, 1964; Schmitt 2015).
-This can result in the replacement of (lower-skilled) minimum-wage employees by higher-wage (and better-skilled) employees, as well as in the mobility of employees between companies (Dustmann et al. 2021).
+Compositional changes can be the consequence of employment effects and can be both negative and positive (Borjas 2015; Manning

+2003), affecting low-wage labor and consequently its sociodemographic composition.
+Furthermore, regarding compositional effects, institutionalist and behavioral theories predict changes in work intensity and productivity or reductions in special payments and nonwage benefits (Hirsch et al. 2015; Lester 1960, 1964; Schmitt 2015).
+This can result in the replacement of (lower-skilled) minimum wage employees by higher-wage (and better-skilled) employees, as well as in movement of employees between companies (Dustmann et al. 2022).
 Thus, structural shifts in the low-wage sector are likely to depend on individual determinants but also, in line with Coleman (1990) and Esser (1996), on companies and industries as relevant contextual factors.